ding0t/scbc-taipan/fightclub/README.md

 # SCBC FightClub for Cyber Taipan
-_Caution in DRAFT results are untested_

-Run scripts for South Coast Baptist College
+Cyber Taipan helper scripts for South Coast Baptist College

 ## How To Use
 *Note: scripts can cause penalties and break images if you are not sure what it is doing*